 CBST-SAL is a member of the Suburban Aquatic League (SAL).
 The purpose of this organization is to develop skills in the sports of competitive swimming and diving, teach good sportsmanship, and provide a means of healthy self-expression for those participating.
-The SAL is composed of roughly 20 teams, assigned to four geographic divisions.
+The SAL is composed of roughly 20 teams, assigned to three or four divisions which are generally geographically based.
 Swimmers and divers compete each week as a team to improve their times and scores.
 All team members are encouraged to visit the SAL website at www.suburbanaquatic.org for additional information including a list of teams by division, pool locations, league documents and rules, results, records, and much more.